jsstuff/xql/README.md

 DELETE
 ------

-Delete query is described by `qsql.core.DeleteQuery` node and wrapped by `qsql.DELETE(...)`.
+Delete query is described by `uql.core.DeleteQuery` node and wrapped by `uql.DELETE(...)`.

-The `qsql.core.DeleteQuery` implements the following interface:
+The `uql.core.DeleteQuery` implements the following interface:

-qsql.core.DeleteQuery      | Description
+uql.core.DeleteQuery       | Description
 :------------------------- | :------------------------------------
 `.TABLE(table)`            |
 `.FROM(table)`             | Specify a target `table`